-Check out the list below to learn about some of them.
+Check out the traditions in this section or do your own research on funeral traditions to learn more.
 Discuss with your troop any traditions you may have, and why you think these traditions existed for the people of Old Union Church.